The Company owns:

 Located approximately 50 kilometres northeast of the Hodrusa-Hamre licence area, the 14.2km² L’ubietová exploration licence application covers the Podlipa silver-copper-cobalt deposit which has reported mining activity for approximately 500 years from an oxide zone at shallow depths.
 A recent academic study has indicated the possibility of mineralisation in the deeper sulphides.

-The Company’s principal focus is on the Hodrusa-Hamre and Nova Bana projects.
+The Company’s principal focus is on the Hodrusa-Hamre, Nova Bana and Rudno projects.

 Prior to entering into the Earn-in Agreement with Atalaya, in late 2014, the Company conducted due diligence including collecting rock chip samples, in part to compare with the previous sample results achieved by Atalaya.
 Duplication of Atalaya sampling was limited by inevitable factors and it was not possible for the Company to duplicate the sample location of specific samples exactly.
 Nevertheless, samples collected by the Company which match with the most likely nearby Atalaya equivalent sample show no systematic bias and good correlation within the range of expected variability, thereby providing a degree of validation of the Atalaya geologic database.